Charles Seife

-Charles Seife is an American author and journalist, and a professor at New York University.
+Charles Seife is an American author, journalist, and professor at New York University.
 He has written extensively on scientific and mathematical topics.

 Career

 Seife holds a mathematics degree from Princeton University (1993), an M.S. in mathematics from Yale University and a M.S. in journalism from Columbia University.

 Seife wrote for Science magazine and New Scientist before joining the Department of Journalism at New York University where he became a professor.

 Books

-His first and best-known published book is Zero: The Biography of a Dangerous Idea.
-One review of this book described it as "one of the best-written popular science books ... for quite a while".
-Another review, however, said he gave contradictory information within the book as well as belittling the subject of the book as a whole.
+His first and best-known published book is Zero: The Biography of a Dangerous Idea (Viking, 2000).

-Another well-known book from Seife is Proofiness: How You're Being Fooled By the Numbers.
-Here, Seife focuses on how much propaganda uses numbers worded in such a way that they confuse people and can be misinterpreted.
+In Proofiness: How You're Being Fooled By the Numbers (Penguin, 2010) Seife focuses on how much propaganda uses numbers worded in such a way that they confuse people and can be misinterpreted.